F18/ai-aircargo-planning-agent/docs/notes.md

 provided in the problem definition, so they can only proceed by generating successors until they find a goal state.

-### Types of Uniform Search
+### Types of Uninformed Search

 - **Breadth-first Search (BFS)** is a search strategy that expands the shallowest unexpanded node first.
 BFS expands the root node, then explores all the children of the root node, and so on.
-It is gauranteed to find the shortest past.
+It is guaranteed to find the shortest past.
 - **Depth-first Search (DFS)** applies a similar search strategy as BFS but expands the deepest node in the current frontier of the search tree.
 DFS